compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Day3_Report.md

 ---
 * How can we print every third line of a text file?
 Please provide the command(s), and discuss what they do.

+$awk 'NR % 3 == 0'  test.txt

+This prints every third line by dividing the line number by three , if the remainder = 0 then it prints the line , else it goes to the next line.